lammps/lammps/doc/src/Build_extras.rst

 :code:`HCC_AMDGPU_TARGET` (for ROCm <= 4.0) or :code:`CUDA_PATH` are necessary for :code:`hipcc`
 and the linker to work correctly.

+Using CHIP-SPV implementation of HIP is now supported.
+It allows one to run HIP code on Intel GPUs via the OpenCL or Level Zero backends.
+To use CHIP-SPV, you must set :code:`-DHIP_USE_DEVICE_SORT=OFF` in your CMake command line as CHIP-SPV does not yet support hipCUB.
+The use of HIP for Intel GPUs is still experimental so you should only use this option in preparations to run on Aurora system at ANL.

 .. code:: bash

    # AMDGPU target (ROCm <= 4.0)
    export HIP_PLATFORM=hcc
+   export HIP_PATH=/path/to/HIP/install
    export HCC_AMDGPU_TARGET=gfx906
    cmake -D PKG_GPU=on -D GPU_API=HIP -D HIP_ARCH=gfx906 -D CMAKE_CXX_COMPILER=hipcc ..
    make -j 4